Combinatorial Algorithm for Tropical Linearly Factorized Programming: Finding Local Optima

-Our first result, Theorem~\ref{thm:locmin}, states that the local optimality of $x \in S$ can be checked by vectors $x + \delta \chi_{J}$ for $J \subset [n]$ and small $\delta > 0$.
+Theorem~\ref{thm:locmin} below states that the local optimality of $x \in S$ can be checked by vectors $x + \delta \chi_{J}$ for $J \subset [n]$ and small $\delta > 0$.
 This fact is well known for the minimization of polyhedral L-convex functions~\cite{Murota2000}.
 We expand this result to the minimization with tropical linear inequality constraints.
 Indeed, we only use \Cref{prop:lconv} as properties of $f(x)$ in the following proof.